-John Harlan, about 1 year ago
+John Harlan, over 1 year ago

 Here is a basic Ruby on Rails application demonstrating exactly how to receive emails from an Amazon Web Services (AWS) Lambda process.
 This method works for any Rails app where you want users to be able to send emails into your Rails app.